 Essential stops: For Eastern Africa circuit: Amboseli, Masai Mara, Serengeti, Ngorongoro, Lake Manyara, Kilimanjaro, Zanzibar; or for Southern Africa circuit: Cape Town, Garden Route, Kruger, Okavango Delta, Victoria Falls

-But also do not miss: Namibia (Sossusvlei, Skeleton Coast, Fish River Canyon, Kolmanskop), Mozambique’s stunning coastline, gorillas of Rwanda/Uganda, upwards to Ethiopia (Danakil Depression, Lalibela, Axum, Bahir Das), with a flight to Madagascar for truly unique ecosystem
+But also do not miss: Namibia (Sossusvlei, Skeleton Coast, Fish River Canyon, Kolmanskop), Mozambique’s stunning coastline, gorillas of Rwanda/Uganda/DRC, upwards to Ethiopia (Danakil Depression, Lalibela, Axum, Bahir Das) and the truly one-of-a-kind Madagascar

 For off-the-beaten path seekers: Central Asia

 The “Stan” countries are one of the few remaining nations which can still lay claim to be off-the-beaten.
 The path traverses through some historic Silk Road cities, hiking opportunities around beautiful mountain ranges, encounters with nomad families who live in their yurts, and some truly bizzare attractions in the politically-closed Turkmenistan.